Best faja after tummy tuck and lipo

 If you plan to have a Brazilian butt lift (BBL) or liposuction done, you have likely heard the term “faja” floating around throughout your plastic surgery research.
 A faja is a garment used for postoperative wear by recovering BBL and liposuction patients to keep swelling to a minimum and ensure that the skin tightens properly.

-During your recovery period, your fajas (Stage 1 and Stage 2) will become your best friends, and an essential part to you healing properly and getting to enjoy your long-awaited results.
-Below we go over answers to all your faja questions – how you are sized, when to wear and wash it, and more:
+During your recovery period, your fajas (Stage 1 and Stage 2) will become your trusted companions, playing a crucial role in your proper healing and enabling you to enjoy your eagerly anticipated results.
+Below we go over answers to all your faja questions—how you are sized, when to wear and wash it, and more:

 Stage 1 Faja